tliulamaga/tliulamaga/README.md

 ---

 ## About Me
-I'm a developer with a keen interest in full-stack development, open-source contributions, and learning new technologies.
-I enjoy turning ideas into reality through code.
+I'm a developer with a keen interest in full-stack development web development with background in UI/UX Design.
+I am a current undergraduate student at Arizona State University studying full-stack web development.

 ---